 With the TNC 640, you do not have to worry about these complex motion sequences.
-You simply use a program command to select facing slide operation and program the standard turning cycles as usual.
-The TNC 640 takes over all the conversions for you and automatically performs all motion sequences.
+You simply use a program command to select facing-slide operation and then program the standard turning cycles as usual.
+The TNC 640 handles all conversions and performs all the motion sequences on its own.